forrestxu123/Android-Framework-System-Design/quality/crash.md

 See the java side of the following diagram for more detail.

 <img src="crash.png" alt="Crash"/>

+- Native components (JNI and Daemon):
+Any native component crash will cause the kernel to issue a signal from the list below in Android:

+SIGABRT (Abort)
+SIGBUS (Bus Error)
+SIGFPE (Floating Point Exception)
+SIGILL (Illegal Instruction)
+SIGSEGV (Segmentation Fault)
+SIGSTKFLT (Stack Fault) to the native components.
+From the example code provided above, we can also see that most crashes on the native side (C/C++) are related to improper memory handling.
+To support users in analyzing crashes and memory issues, Android loads liblinker, debugged library, and libAsan (Android 8.1+) when the app is started.
+This loading occurs as part of the Android runtime environment and aims to enhance debugging and analysis capabilities during runtime.

+  - liblinker: A part of the Android runtime environment responsible for dynamic linking, loading, and unloading of shared libraries.
+  - Debugged Library: When loaded, it provides additional debugging information, aiding developers in identifying and resolving issues during runtime.
+  - libAsan (Android 8.1+): libAsan (AddressSanitizer) is a memory error detector tool that helps identify memory-related issues such as buffer overflows, use-after-free, and other memory corruptions at runtime, providing enhanced runtime debugging capabilities.

+When an ASan issue or crash occurs, the kernel will provide detailed information about the problem, including the location in the code where the issue happened, the type of issue (e.g., buffer overflow), and other relevant details.
+This information is valuable for developers to identify and fix bugs that could lead to crashes or other unexpected behavior.
+We will discuss this information in the next section.
+This section focuses on how the information of ASan issues or crashes is collected.
+We can also utilize Debugged and libAsan for our native Daemon development if necessary.

 - Native based Components (JNI and Daemon):
   - 1. App sets default uncaught exception handle: